 - All of the supplies you have received from DIMACS for the apartments are DIMACS property.
-At the end of the program, all of the supplies and equipment must be returned to one of the Graduate Coordinators.
+At the end of the program, all of the supplies and equipment must be cleaned and returned to one of the Graduate Coordinators.
 Please do not leave the supplies in the apartments, and please take care of these kitchen items.
 Do not abuse, damage, or destroy your pots, pants, etc.

 - Apartment Passcard & Key

 - It is very important that you do not lose your apartment key or passcard that has been assigned to you.
 If a key or passcard is lost and not turned in at the end of the program, you will be charged for replacements.
 The Housing Department also wants it mentioned that if an apartment key and/or passcard are lost they may have to re-key the entire building for security reasons and may therefore charge you approximately $1000.00 to do so.
 (That is not a guarantee - hopefully any fines/charges would be less, but we are warned that depending on what is lost, it is possible that you may be fined up to this amount.)